🩺 Affordable Private Healthcare

 REASON FOR SKIPPING A SMEAR: Self-conscious because you are overdue for a wax

-WHAT TO DO: The fact that this came up as a popular reason why women skip their smear tests shows how deeply ingrained we are with popular ideas of how we ought to look.
+The fact that this came up as a popular reason why women skip their smear tests shows how deeply ingrained we are with popular ideas of how we ought to look.

 • If the idea of having a smear test with an unkempt lady garden genuinely makes you want to skip your appointment, no worries!
 Just put ‘book smear test’ beneath ‘book wax’ on your To-Do list – Ta-Da!
-Just remember not book either of them for the days when you’ll be having your period.
+Just remember not to book either of them for the days when you’ll be having your period.

 4. It Isn’t That Important